-All Ulster County Department of Public Works (DPW) and other relevant staff are trained annually on MS4 SPDES permit information, IDDE, pollution prevention practices for municipal operations, construction site stormwater pollution prevention, and green infrastructure practices.
+All Ulster County Department of Public Works (DPW) and other relevant staff are trained annually on MS4 SPDES permit information, IDDE, pollution

-Ulster County provides workshops upon request on various topics of interest to
+Revised July 2024

+Department of the Environment • Stormwater & Green Infrastructure • Stormwater Management and MS4 • Stormwater Management and MS4

+Green Infrastructure Culvert Assessment Project

+Ulster County Environmental Management Council Water Quality Coordinating Committee

+EXECUTIVE NEWS

-Department of the Environment 🔒 > Department of the Environment Stormwater and Green Infrastructure Department of the Pollution from stormwater run-off, also known as non-point source pollution - can negatively impact Environment water quality and ecosystem health and has the potential to increase flood flows and infrastructure Stormwater & Green damage during precipitation events.
-The County, like many others in New York, is required to Infrastructure implement the NYSDEC's MS4 Stormwater program.
-The Department helps to coordinate this Stormwater program and aims to do so in a way that not only ensures the County's regulatory compliance but also Management and MS4 provides technical support to other regulated municipalities in the County.
-Successful implementation of this program helps to protect our valuable water resources and help to prevent flood damage - Green Infrastructure - Culvert Assessment Ulster County Stormwater Management Program Plan Project The 2019 MS4 Stormwater Annual Report is available for review.
-To comment, please e-mail Ulster County Environmental stormwater@co.ulster.nv.us= Management Council 2019 MS4 Annual Report Summary Water Quality Coordinating 2019 MS4 Annual Report Committee EXECUTIVE NEWS Ulster County Executive Ryan Outlines Vaccine Pregistration and Prioritization List Posted on: February 11th, 2021 List will allow residents to preregister for the vaccine, prioritize residents based on health risk, and Iread morel County Executive Ryan Joins Executives from the Mid-Hudson Region in Calling on the State Liquor Authority to Extend Restaurant Hours Ulster County Stormwater Hotline: (845) 334-8510 or $\textbf{email}. \textbf{to} \ \underline{\textbf{stormwater@co.ulster.ny.us}} = - \text{if you wish to report pollution discharges such as:}$ intentional dumping of trash, yard waste, used motor oil, paint, or other pollutants into a storm drain, ditch, pond, lake, or stream; sanitary sewer overflows; discharges of sediments from construction sites into storm drains or tracked onto public roadways; suspected illegal dumping sites.
-Posted on: February 10th, 2021 NYS DEC Stormwater Program @ The change would assist US EPA Stormwater Program @ restaurants owners, workers, and the local economy struggling from COVID-19 during the slower winter months Only 1.4 percent of COVID-19 cases were attributed Properties Owned or Leased by Ulster County 17 Doorl Stroot Pain Gardon other MS4 municipal stormwater officers, building inspectors, and planning board members.
-Some past topics have included: MS4 Permit Updates from the DEC, MS4 Audit Process and Results, MS4-Compliance Doesn't
+Ulster County Executive Ryan Outlines Vaccine Pre-Registration and Prioritization List

+Posted on: February 11th, 2021 List will allow residents to preregister for the vaccine, prioritize residents based on health risk, and provide an estimated timeline for available vaccines [read more]

+County Executive Ryan Joins Executives from the Mid-Hudson Region in Calling on the State Liquor Authority to Extend Restaurant Hours or email to stormwater@co.ulster.ny.us - if you wish to report pollution discharges such as: intentional dumping of trash, yard waste, used motor oil, paint, or other pollutants into a storm drain, ditch, pond, lake, or stream; sanitary sewer overflows; discharges of sediments from construction sites into storm drains or tracked onto public roadways; suspected illegal dumping sites.

+Posted on: February 10th, 2021 The change would assist restaurants owners, workers, and the local economy struggling from COVID-19 during the slower winter months Only 1.4 percent of COVID-19 cases were attributed prevention practices for municipal operations, construction site stormwater pollution prevention, and green infrastructure practices.

+NYS DEC Stormwater Program @ US EPA Stormwater Program @ Properties Owned or Leased by Ulster County

+17 Doord Stroot Poin Gordo

-Have to be Difficult, Construction Site Inspections for Code Enforcement Officers, Green Infrastructure Jobs and Practices, and Stormwater Management Program Plans-Basic Elements and Tips from the Field.
+Ulster County provides workshops upon request on various topics of interest to other MS4 municipal stormwater officers, building inspectors, and planning board members.
+Some past topics have included: MS4 Permit Updates from the DEC, MS4 Audit Process and Results, MS4-Compliance Doesn't Have to be Difficult, Construction Site Inspections for Code Enforcement Officers, Green Infrastructure Jobs and Practices, and Stormwater Management Program Plans-Basic Elements and Tips from the Field.
 In addition, the County and Ulster County Soil and Water Conservation District co-sponsor the NYS DEC endorsed: 4-hour Contractors Training in Erosion and Sediment control every three years to enable local contractors to maintain their certification.